-This helmet retails for $65.
-This is a great price point for something that will last for years, barring a catastrophic hit.
-However, it's still a heavier and less breathable ABS style helmet, which, when given the choice, we'd rather not wear.
-Consider bumping up instead to the Mammut Wall Rider, our Editors' Choice winner, which is a lightweight hybrid option.
+This helmet retails for a great price point for something that will last for years, barring a catastrophic hit.
+Its MSRP is roughly the same as the other ABS style helmets in this review, so you don't have to pay a premium for a unique design.
+However, it's still a heavier and less breathable ABS style helmet, which, when given a choice, we'd rather not wear if we have the choice of wearing a lightweight foam one instead.

 The Petzl Elia is a great choice for anyone looking for an ABS hardshell-style helmet that also has a lot of hair.
 In the future, we'd love to see the ponytail design option available on even lighter and more breathable EPS style models.